jmashuque/openmw-batch-script-android-windows/README.md

 - allow reverse editing by changing values in android openmw.cfg to reflect chosen names of .omwaddon files
 - silence option works on script output lines too
 - remove case sensitivity
-- add openmw-validate and tes3cmd cleaning
+- add reading openmw-validate logs and tes3cmd cleaning
+- output to log

 Feel free to reach out to me for help, bugs, suggestions, or comments by sending me an <strong><a href="mailto:r_b_inc@yahoo.ca">email</a></strong>.